 Patio lights can make a world of difference to your outdoor space.
-They immediately signal to all of your guests that you care about the ambiance of your patio.
+They immediately signal to all of your guests that you care about the ambiance of your patio and they make dim, dark spaces usable regardless of the time of day.

 For at least one side of the lights, you can use gutter hooks to hold the outdoor string lights.
 These are S-shaped hardware you can purchase at any home supply store (our favorite decorative ones are here).